minhdang26403/minimal-mistakes/_posts/2021-09-18-merge-sort.md

 Because the depth of the recursion tree is at most $\lg n + 1$, the maximum height of the "call stack" is $\lg n + 1$.

 Moreover, we need to create two subarrays $L$ and $R$ at each level.
 However, the computer memory will clear those arrays after the function ends.
-Therefore, we only need at most $O(n)$ auxiliary space when merging two arrays, each with the size of $n/2$, into the final array.
+Therefore, we only need at most $O(n)$ auxiliary space when merging two subarrays, each with the size of $n/2$, into the final array.

 Hence, the total space complexity for merge sort is $n + \lg n + 1 = O(n)$ (linear factor is dominant over logarithmic factor in terms of asymptotic growth).